block-hunter/crypto-watchlist/README.md

 - All Currencies in Coingecko.
 - Data stored in Local Storage.

+## Missing Features

+- Using props to pass value other components.
+- Counter doesnt work.

 ## Set up

 1 - Clone this project running `git clone https://github.com/block-hunter/crypto-watchlist.git` in your terminal.
 If you haven't git installed can simply download it and unzip it.